kobolabs/epub-spec/README.md

 		`<itemref idref="chapter2" />`<br>
 		`<itemref idref="chapter3" />`<br>
 	`</spine>`<br>
 The "page-progression-direction" attribute was introduced as part of the ePub3 specification.
-However it can be used in both ePub2 and ePub3 files for Kobo and will pass through processing and display correctly on Kobo's reading platforms in spite of flags that ePub2 files will generate in ePubCheck.
+However it can be used in both ePub2 and ePub3 files for Kobo and will pass through processing and display correctly on Kobo's reading platforms despite flags that ePub2 files will generate in ePubCheck.

 ### Footnotes/Endnotes Are Fully Supported Across Kobo Platforms

-Footnotes and endnotes on the eInk (with the exception of the original Kobo reader and the Kobo Wi-Fi) and iOS platforms will display as a pop-up box containing the content being linked to.
+Footnotes and endnotes on the eInk (except for the original Kobo reader and the Kobo Wi-Fi) and iOS platforms will display as a pop-up box containing the content being linked to.
 The pop-up boxes also contain links to the HTML sections containing the reference material.
-On iOS the footnote pop-up will render more than just plain text, including images, links and other content in the footnote or endnote.
+On iOS, the footnote pop-up will render more than just plain text, including images, links and other content in the footnote or endnote.
 On the Desktop, Android and Windows platforms users will not see a pop-up but can simply follow the link to HTML section with the reference text.

 It is strongly recommended that reference notes use the appropriate [ePub:type identifying attribute](http://www.idpf.org/epub/30/spec/epub30-contentdocs.html#sec-xhtml-content-type-attribute) for footnotes and endnotes (note: this markup is only valid in ePub 3 files and cannot be used in ePub3).
 This attribute is currently supported on Kobo's iOS platform and its use is the best way to ensure that footnotes and endnotes will display as intended on iOS as well as future releases on other platforms.
 All links using the footnote or endnote attribute will display within a pop-up on Kobo's iOS platform.
 Ex.
 `<span id="fn0005fn" epub:type="footnote">Text linking to footnote or endnote.</span>`

-**Warning: Hyperlinked content not using the epub:type attribute footnote or endnote will display as a pop-up on Kobo's iOS and eInk platforms in cases where all of the following criteria are met.**
+**Warning: Hyperlinked content not using the epub:type attribute footnote or endnote will display as a pop-up on Kobo's iOS and eInk platforms in cases where all the following criteria are met.**

 1) The link references a location in the ePub and also references a specific node within the HTML.
 Ex.
 <br>`<a href=“chapter.html#uniqueID”>link text</a>`<br>
-Where chapter.html is a file within this epub and where uniqueID is the id of a node within that html document.
+Where chapter.html is a file within this ePub and where uniqueID is the id of a node within that html document.

-2) The content in the node is nine charcters or more once stripped of the HTML tags.
+2) The content in the node is nine characters or more once stripped of the HTML tags.
 Ex.
 <br>`<p id="uniqueID">123456789</p>`

 3) The node being linked to is less than or equal to 5000 characters.